-USS PELELIU is the final ship in the TARAWA class.
-Initially named DA NANG but commissioned as PELELIU, she is the first ship to bear the name of the island and the second ship named in honor of the battles fought in the Palau Islands.
+USS PELELIU was the final ship in the TARAWA class of amphibious assault ships.
+Initially named DA NANG but commissioned as PELELIU, she was the first ship to bear the name of the island and the second ship named in honor of the battles fought in the Palau Islands.
+During her almost 35 years of service, PELELIU conducted 17 deployments, 178,051 aircraft movements on her flight deck, served 57,983 personnel and steamed approximately 1,011,946 nautical miles since being commissioned on May 3, 1980, in Pascagoula, Mississippi.

 |General Characteristics:||Keel Laid: November 12, 1976|